Dmitri Matheny: Papillon Records

 Matheny's follow up to Starlight Cafe was the Christmas album Santa's Got a Brand New Bag (Papillon, 2000).
 It featured vocalists Brenda Boykin, Clairdee, and Paula West, accordionist Rob Burger, French horn player Mark Taylor, tenor and soprano saxophonist Kenny Brooks, guitarists Brad Buethe and Benjamin Rodefer, pianists Darrell Grant and Bill Bell, bassists Ruth Davies, and drummers Jason Lewis and Eddie Marshall.

 Nocturne (2005) in some ways echoed the tone and settings of 1997's Penumbra.
 Andrew Gilbert, writing for The San Diego Union-Tribune, said of Nocturne, "Matheny draws on the European classical tradition of night-inspired musical settings, from Mozart and Schumann to Chopin and Debussy ... the pieces are mostly composed ...
 Starting with "Twilight," the album moves through a 12-movement cycle that concludes with the gentle "Awakening".
 The album featured guitarist Brad Buethe, bassist Ruth Davies, percussionist Deszon X. Claiborne, violinists Jeremy Cohen and Sarah Knutson, violist Emily Onderdonk, cellist Marika Hughes, saxophonist Charles McNeal, harpist Karon Gottlieb and Bart Platteau on shakuhachi.

 The SnowCat is a secular holiday offering based on the ancient Asian parable of "the Oxherder" in which a herd boy's quest to find his missing ox is compared to an individual's journey through life.
 Indian in origin, the parable became popular in medieval Japan and was depicted on 13th century scrolls as the "Ten Oxherding Songs" or Ten Oxherding Pictures.
 The scrolls traditionally divide the hero's journey into ten stages, each illustrated by a circularly framed image and a simple verse.
 Rendered in the graphic style of Japanese narrative illustration, the story format is as simple as a modern comic or coloring book.
 In Matheny's version of the tale, the hero is changed from a boy to a girl, and her companion is not an ox but a cat.
-Matheny serves as storyteller and flugelhornist on the recording.
+Matheny serves as storyteller and flugelhornist on the recording, which is often performed in concert.
 Also performing are vocalist Zoe Ellis, saxophonist Charles McNeal, guitarist Brad Buethe, bassist Ruth Davies, and drummer Deszon X. Claiborne.